 Cars may NOT begin or continue their mandatory five-minute pit stop under a Red Flag track condition.
-If a race car has already

-BMW CCA Club Racing Rules V24.6 - 05/15/2019 Page 109 of 146 entered the hot pit lane when the Red Flag condition is declared, no pit activity may begin and ALL pit stop activity already in progress must immediately cease (no service, no driver changes, no repairs, etc.).
+If a race car has already entered the hot pit lane when the Red Flag condition is declared, no pit activity may begin and ALL pit stop activity already in progress must immediately cease (no service, no driver changes, no repairs, etc.).
 Pit stop activity for race cars already in the pits can resume when the Red Flag condition returns to Full Course Yellow (that is, when the cars begin to return to the course for a restart).
 Race cars that were in the pits when the Red Flag condition was declared may not exit their assigned pit until all other race cars that were on track have reentered the track for the restart.
 All race cars that were on the track when the Red Flag was declared will be placed back onto the track first, followed by race cars from the hot pit lane in the order in which they arrived in hot pit lane.